Explainable Identification of Dementia from Transcripts using Transformer Networks: Experiments

 \subsection{Multi-Task Learning}

-\paragraph{Baselines} We compare the performance of our introduced models with our best performing STL model. \footnote{Similarly to Section \ref{stl_experimental_setup}, there is no prior work to compare our results, since all prior research works have conducted their experiments only on a small test set released by the Challenge and not on the entire dataset via cross-validation.} \paragraph{Experimental Setup} We use a 10-fold stratified cross-validation procedure with 3 repetitions, to train and test our proposed deep learning models.
-In each iteration of this procedure, 20\% of the training set is considered as the validation set.
-We train the proposed architectures using Adam optimizer with a learning rate of 1e-6.
+\paragraph{ \textbf{Comparison with state-of-the-art approaches}} For the primary task (AD Classification task), we compare our introduced models with BERT base \cite{10.3389/fcomp.2021.624683}, since this research work proposes a multi-task learning model and tests its proposed approach on the ADReSS Challenge test set.

+\paragraph{ \textbf{Experimental Setup}} Firstly, we divide the train set provided by the Challenge into a train and a validation set (65\%-35\%).
+Next, we train the proposed architectures five times and test them using the test set provided by the Challenge.
+We use the Adam optimizer with a learning rate of 1e-6.
 We apply \textit{EarlyStopping} and stop training, if the validation loss has stopped decreasing for 8 consecutive epochs.
 Regarding MTL-BERT-DE (Multiclass), we freeze the weights of the shared BERT model.
 Moreover, because of the class imbalance of the MMSE categories, we apply balanced class weights to the loss function ($L_{MMSE}$).
-We set $\alpha$ of Equation \ref{equation3} equal to 0.1. \footnote{We used also the experimental setup of Section \ref{stl_experimental_setup}.
-However, lower evaluation results were achieved.} \paragraph{Evaluation Metrics} We evaluate our results using Accuracy, Precision, Recall, F1-score, and Specificity.
+We set $\alpha$ of \eqref{equation3} equal to 0.1. \footnote{We used also the experimental setup of Section \ref{stl_experimental_setup}.
+However, lower evaluation results were achieved.} \paragraph{ \textbf{Evaluation Metrics}} For the primary task (AD Classification task), we evaluate our results using Accuracy, Precision, Recall, F1-score, and Specificity.
 All these metrics have been calculated using the dementia class as the positive one.

-These metrics are reported for the identification of dementia (primary task).
+For the auxiliary task (MMSE Classification task), we evaluate our results using the average weighted Precision, average weighted Recall, and average weighted F1-score.